Norris v. Attorney General: Background

 Sections 61 and 62 of the Offences Against the Person Act 1861 criminalised "buggery", which made sexual activity between two men illegal, and section 11 of the Criminal Law Amendment Act 1885 criminalised "gross indecency" between men.
 The law remained on the books when Ireland achieved independence from the UK.

-In the UK the law was repealed, and homosexual acts decriminalised, in 1967 in England and Wales with the Sexual Offences Act 1967, in Scotland by the Criminal Justice (Scotland) Act 1980 and in Northern Ireland by the Homosexual Offences (Northern Ireland) Order 1982.
+In the UK, the law was repealed, and homosexual acts decriminalised: in 1967 in England and Wales with the Sexual Offences Act 1967; in Scotland by the Criminal Justice (Scotland) Act 1980; and in Northern Ireland by the Homosexual Offences (Northern Ireland) Order 1982.

 The Constitution of Ireland came into force in 1937, and all laws that were on the books before then were carried over, unless they were "repugnant to the constitution".

 Case

-David Norris took, and lost, a case to the High Court in 1977 seeking a declaration that the laws of 1861 and 1885 which criminalised homosexual conduct were not in force since the enactment of the Constitution of Ireland.
+David Norris, an Irish citizen and campaigner for gay rights, took and lost a case to the High Court in 1977 seeking a declaration that the laws of 1861 and 1885 which criminalised homosexual conduct were not in force since the enactment of the Constitution of Ireland.
 Article 50 of the Constitution provides that laws enacted before the Constitution that are inconsistent with it would no longer be in force.

 Norris's Senior Counsel were Garrett Cooney and fellow member of the Campaign for Homosexual Law Reform, Mary Robinson, who in 1990 would become the first female President of Ireland.